jaredly/jerd/docs/Roadmap.md

 - [x] NamedTuples (records without attribute names) so I have `Some()`
   - ok copout on this one, I'm allowing you to do `Some{_: 10}`, to omit the attribute name.
 I don't love it, but I don't want to sink too much time into it.
 - [ ] enums, gotta have it
+- [ ] put this on a web sit! animations or some such.

 - [ ] basic attempt at compiling to go or swift or something?
   - Yeah I really should get on this before too long, so I can see what hurdles I run into.
 - [ ] generic effects (Store<T>)